talhanai/kaldi-diar-latte/README.md

 - Create  a `lang/` directory to deposit your language model.
 - Make sure all punctuation is removed from your text file (`text.txt`).
 - Make sure to convert the text into lower case.

-- Run the following command to generate your language model that kaldi can later use in its decoder (it is a tri-gram model with Knesser-Ney discounting).
+Run the following command to generate your language model that kaldi can later use in its decoder (it is a tri-gram model with Knesser-Ney discounting).

 ```
 $> ngram-count -text text.txt -lm lang/text.txt.lm.gz -kndiscount
 ```

-Specific to the task of text-based speaker diarization, you will need to modify the words in the `text.txt` to label who said what (before you run `ngram-count` to build your language model).
+Specific to the task of text-based speaker diarization, you will need to modify the words in the `train.txt` to label who said what (before you run `ngram-count` to build your language model).
 A phrase like this:

 ```
 what happened to anna thomson she was robbed